jwbackhouse/class-tests/README.md

 #### Alternative approach
 Although written as a Node/Express REST API, this could equally work as an entirely serverless app using the GCP* API Gateway to handle HTTP requests with Cloud Functions* in place of controller functions.
-If the app is destined for large fluctuations in usage this would likely be the most efficient approach.
+If the app is destined for large fluctuations in usage this would likely be the most cost-efficient approach as it avoids the need to maintain large static server capacity.
 <br />
 (* or sub in AWS / Azure equivalents)